 Think of a book like a really big door, preferably one of those Parisian ones that are thick and heavy and last hundreds of years.
 Here’s how it breaks down.
 Bullet point time!

-- The premise is what happens to knock the door ajar.
+- The premise, or the inciting incident, is what happens to knock the door ajar.
 Something sets the protagonist’s life out of balance.
 Preferably something really intriguing or like totally deep man.

 - The climax is when the door closes.
 Maybe the protagonist made it through the door, maybe they didn’t make it through the door but learned a really great lesson about door closing, maybe the door chopped them in half.